Northern American English: Elite Northeastern American English

-Inland Northern, Upper Midwestern, and Northwestern American English
+Inland Northern American English

 The recent Northern cities vowel shift, beginning only in the twentieth century, now affects much of the North away from the Atlantic coast, occurring specifically at its geographic center: the Great Lakes region.
 It is therefore a defining feature of the Inland North dialect (most notably spoken in Chicago, Detroit, and western New York State).
 The vowel shift's generating conditions are also present in some Western New England English; otherwise, however, this vowel shift is not occurring in the Northeastern United States.

+Transitional dialects

 North-Central American or Upper Midwestern English, based around Minnesota, northern Wisconsin, and North Dakota, may show some elements of the Northern cities vowel shift and the ANAE classifies it as a transitional dialect between the Inland North, Canada, and the West.
-Many Upper Midwesterners have a full cot-caught merger, which disqualifies their dialect from the traditional "Northern" definition.
+Many Upper Midwesterners have a full cot-caught merger, however, which disqualifies this dialect from the ANAE's traditional definition for a "Northern" dialect region in the United States.

-Northwestern American English falls broadly under Western American English, not Northern.
-Also a transitional dialect, its speakers share major commonalities with Californians and Canadians.
+Northwestern American English similarly does not qualify under the ANAE definition, instead falling broadly under Western American English, not Northern.
+Northwestern accents are not yet identified by linguists as settling into a singular stable variety; its speakers share major commonalities with both Californian and Canadian accents.